 2. Find out if the work is pre-set

-Will you need to bring your own ideas or has the teacher left teaching plans to follow?
+Will you need to bring your own ideas or has the teacher left lesson plans to follow?
 Also, check to see if you will have use of an interactive whiteboard and, if so, that it will be set up for you.

 More supply teaching stories